rscova/lights_control/README.md

-lighting_msgs
+LIGHTS CONTROLLER
 ==============

-ROS messages for lighting control used in Domotic applications and SmartHomes.
+ROS node for lighting control used in Domotic applications and SmartHomes.
+Include a messages and services